shenwei356/kmcp/analysis/unique-regions/README.md

-## Create database of Scaled MinHash sketch
+## Create database of FracMinHash sketch

 Using scale `10`.